 (c) Pending an appeal at the instance of the prosecution, special provision should be made as to the custody of the defendant.
 Where the trial court has dismissed the indictment on substantive grounds or the court has otherwise upheld a motion that terminates the prosecution, the defendant should be released on nominal bail or his or her recognizance until final decision on the appeal.
 In other cases, defendant should not be denied liberty pending determination of a prosecution appeal unless there is cogent evidence that the defendant will not abide by the judgment of the appellate court.

+PART II.
 TRANSITION FROM TRIAL COURT TO APPELLATE COURT

 (a) A definite time period after final judgment in the trial court, such as twenty-eight days, should be specified as the time during which appeals must be instituted.
 The purpose of this limitation is to facilitate the orderly transition of the business of the courts.
 Therefore, the appellate court should have power to entertain appeals taken after the prescribed time if the delay is found to be excusable.

 (b) A trial court, upon imposing sentence or disposing of posttrial motions, should inform a defendant of the right to appeal, that the right must be exercised within a specified time, and that defendant should promptly consult with defense counsel in that regard.

 (a) Counsel, whether retained or appointed to represent a defendant during trial court proceedings, should continue to represent a sentenced defendant until a decision has been made whether to appeal and, if an appeal is instituted, to serve the defendant at least until new counsel is substituted, unless the appellate court permits counsel to withdraw at an earlier time.